 • Frozen evaporator coil

-Freon is hazardous to your health if handled improperly, so you’ll need an HVAC professional like A2Z Air Inc to fix an air conditioner coolant leak.
-In most instances, it might just be better to schedule air conditioning installation since Freon is expensive.
+Freon is hazardous to your health if handled improperly, so you’ll want an HVAC pro like A2Z Air Inc to repair an air conditioner coolant leak.
+In many instances, it may just be better to request air conditioning installation since Freon is expensive.
 Manufacturing of this coolant was stopped in 2020 due to its damaging effects on the ozone layer.
-As a result, only limited recycled quantities are available.
+As a result, just reduced recycled quantities are available.

-Trust A2Z Air Inc for Fixing Your Air Conditioner Leaks
+Contact A2Z Air Inc to Repair Your Leaky Air Conditioner

-When it comes to air conditioning repair in Boynton Beach, go with the company your neighbors and friends trust.
-We’ve been known for our quick, friendly and affordable services since {year}.
-Contact us at 561-270-6228 to schedule your appointment now!
+When it comes to air conditioning repair in Boynton Beach, turn to the company your neighbors and friends depend on.
+We’ve been known for our fast, friendly and affordable services since {year}.
+Call us at 561-270-6228 to schedule your appointment now!